A man takes a photo of a woman on a hike in the sunset.Photo Credit:

-But there’s one question we get asked quite often: Where can you find free images that are high quality and cleared to use for your blog posts or social media content?
+But there’s one question we get asked quite often: Where can you find free images that are high quality, fit your brand’s aesthetic, and are cleared to use for your blog posts or social media content?

 It’s a question with a lot of different answers and caveats.
 Nearly every image created in the last 30 years is still protected by copyright — a protection that gives virtually every author the exclusive right to use or reproduce their work.
 But you can find a public domain photo, use a Creative Commons image that might need attribution, or even create your own image from scratch.